pyavitz/debian-image-builder/patches/amlogic/rzero/wifi/README.md

-### Wifi Hacks
+### Wifi Cap SDIO Speed

-If having wifi problems, copy the following patches into patches/userpatches before building the kernel.
+If having wifi problems, copy the following patch into patches/userpatches before building the kernel.

 ---